 Most of us Lenormand Readers will have a Lenormand card keyword chart somewhere, whether we’ve kept it from our favorite Lenormand book, or compiled it ourselves.
-(Obviously, creating your own list of keywords is much more effective than just using someone else’s, but if you’re starting out, grab one from a book now, or download mine here.)
+(Obviously, creating your own list of keywords is much more effective than just using someone else’s, but if you're starting out, download this free handy list).

 Here’s a simple three-card reading for my question: What do I need to focus on for my business?
 I get the Clouds, Tree, and Clover.

 Here’s my interpretation: